Goodfluence Tour – Month 1 in Review

 This is how I often feel when I’m riding my bike, especially on cross country trips like this.
 The Goodfluence Tour is an adventure in simple living, serving others, and in general just being a good influence on the world around me.

 I’ve been planting wild flowers across the nation and I’m helping people to start their own gardens and grow food.
 Check out the freestyle gardening page to learn more and get involved.
-I’m also inspiring people of all ages to live happier and healthier by teaching them how to live more sustainably and wrote this lead by example guide to help you too.
+I’m also inspiring people of all ages to live happier and healthier by teaching them how to live more sustainably and wrote this lead-by-example guide to help you too.

 This blog is a recap of all my Facebook posts from the first month of the journey.
-Some of it is journals of the adventure itself while other entries reflect on my perspectives and thoughts inspired by life on the bike.
-From my home in San Diego to Far East Texas I’ve loved every minute of it and I hope you’ll gain from this experience as well.
+Some of it is journals of the adventure itself while other entries reflect my perspectives and thoughts inspired by life on the bike.
+From my home in San Diego to Far East Texas.
+I’ve loved every minute of it and I hope you’ll gain something from this experience as well.

 June 4 – Day 3 – Jacumba, California

 The first few days of riding were no small task after leaving the beach with sandy feet and heading straight up a small mountain range.
-I’ve made it over and now have this huge expanse of desert you see ahead of me with temperatures around 110 expected for the next couple weeks of riding through CA, AZ, NM, and TX.
+I’ve made it over, and now have this huge expanse of desert you see ahead of me with temperatures around 110 expected for the next couple weeks of riding through CA, AZ, NM, and TX.

-I’ll be smiling though because I’m so in love with this earth and the life I have.
+I’ll be smiling though, because I’m so in love with this earth and the life I have.

 June 6 – Day 5 – Algodones Dunes, California

 The thought that society will go on as we have the last century is delusional.
 Imagine what life was like for the Native Americans that roamed this land before we changed their world against their will.
-In the grand scheme of all time the human race, and especially any one society, is as impermanent as a plague of locusts.
+In the grand scheme of all time, the human race, and especially any one society, is as impermanent as a plague of locusts.

 Only in our minds are we the center of the universe.
 Only in our fickle imaginations does the earth revolve around us.
 Yes, the human race is quite an important race but most of the importance lies in our minds.
 In truth we are no more magnificent than the rabbit on the roadside or the fox in the woods.
 All beings are equally important in the mind of the earth.